Academic Title:

 Dr. Travassos is a pediatric infectious diseases specialist and member of the Center for Vaccine Development and Global Health's Malaria Research Program.
 His research focuses on malaria pathogenesis and epidemiology, with a focus on cerebral malaria and other forms of severe malaria.
 This includes study of:

-• Malaria parasite variant surface antigens and their contribution to the development of cerebral malaria
+- Malaria parasite variant surface antigens and their contribution to the development of severe malaria syndromes such as cerebral malaria

-Dr. Travassos co-directs the Immunoepidemiology and Pathogenesis Unit of the Malaria Research Program with Dr. Andrea Berry.
+Dr. Travassos directs the Pathogenesis Unit of the Malaria Research Program.

 Dr. Travassos' research also includes work in Ethiopia assessing vaccine coverage through the use of serosurveys.